mcyee/calculator/README.md

 # Calculator

-This is a basic calculator written from scratch.
+This is a basic calculator application written from scratch.